eth-educators/ethstaker-guides/prepare-for-the-merge.md

 1. Make sure you are running your own execution client.
 2. Make sure your Ethereum clients are updated.
+3. Make sure you are using the new configuration options for your Ethereum clients.
-3. Make sure you have a configured JWT token file for the engine API.
+4. Make sure you have a configured JWT token file for the engine API.
-4. Make sure you have a configured fee recipient address.
+5. Make sure you have a configured fee recipient address.
-5. Make sure you have a good MEV solution if you want one.
+6. Make sure you have a configured MEV solution if you want one.

 ## Running your own execution client

 ## Updating your Ethereum clients

+## Using the new configuration options for your Ethereum clients

 ## Configuring a JWT token file

-## Configuring your fee recipient address.
+## Configuring your fee recipient address

-## Choosing an MEV solution
+## Choosing and configuring an MEV solution

 ## Support